By

 Bathroom mirrors with lighting

 The key to making the most of your mirror is lighting.
 You can’t rely solely on natural light, especially in small en suites or windowless bathrooms.
 Mirrors with lighting not only help with make up application, they can also provide more ambient lighting for an evening soak.
 Tech fans might even opt for bathroom mirrors with smart lighting.
-The Svelte Illuminated Mirror from Crosswater, pictured below, has an auto on/off sensor switch and is dimmable.
+The MADE LED Mirror from Crosswater, pictured below, can change colour to suit your mood with a warm orange light to unwind before bed.

 Demisting mirrors